 Or, in other words, welcome to the bear market, one in which significant losses in paper wealth occur.
 Panic and fear drive cashes.
 Today I’m going to explain to you the most crucial fact of all: the most significant danger isn’t a correction or a bear market, it’s selling off all your investments because you’re scared.

-If you don’t know the four wealth strategies to weather a market drop, then keep reading.
-Click here for our trading service and more stock trading strategies.
+Bear flags can really get you down.
+So If you don’t know the four wealth strategies to weather a market drop, then keep reading.

 Yes, you read that correctly, fluctuations are a good thing!
 Corrections have occurred about once a year since 1900.
 But the good news is, historically they only last about 54 days – less than two months!